Bayesian measures of leverage and influence: Introduction

-In Bayesian modelling, influence is assessed by changes to either the posterior distribution of the parameters or the posterior predictive distribution for new data.
-These changes are typically summarized by a divergence measure such as Kullback-Leibler divergence.
-Bayesian model diagnostics can be broadly classified into two groups: global and local.
-In global sensitivity analysis, quantities of interest are re-assessed after making a discrete change to the model, such as deleting one or more observations.
-In local sensitivity analysis, the effects of small perturbations to the model are assessed.
-In this article, a local sensitivity approach is used to characterize Bayesian influence and leverage.
-This reveals a surprising connection with predictive information criteria, which are used to assess goodness of fit in Bayesian modelling \citep{Gelman2014}.
-The title of this article is a self-conscious reference to {\em Bayesian Measures of Model Complexity and Fit}, the paper that introduced the deviance information criterion (DIC) \citep{Spiegelhalter2002,Spiegelhalter2014}.
-Since the DIC was introduced, various other predictive information criteria have been proposed \citep{Gelman2004BDA, Plummer2008, Watanabe2010}.
-All of these combine a measure of model fit or adequacy with a complexity penalty.
-The penalties can be reinterpreted as measures of either leverage or influence.
-At the risk of pouring new wine into old bottles, one purpose of this article is to highlight the connections between local influence diagnostics and predictive information criteria, and to give insight into how and when the various information criteria will behave differently.
+In this article, a local sensitivity approach is used to characterize Bayesian influence and leverage by measuring the effect of case weight perturbations on the posterior distribution.
+This reveals a surprising connection with predictive information criteria, which are used to assess goodness of fit in Bayesian modeling \citep{Gelman2014}.
+The title of this article is a self-conscious reference to {\em Bayesian Measures of Model Complexity and Fit}, the paper that introduced the deviance information criterion (DIC) \citep{Spiegelhalter2002DIC}.
+Since the DIC was introduced, various other information criteria have been proposed \citep{Gelman2004BDA, Plummer2008, Watanabe2010}.
+All of these combine a measure of model fit with a complexity penalty.
+It will be shown that these penalties can be reinterpreted in terms of local sensitivity diagnostics.